Game

 to move someone to a higher position

-We went to various record companies to promote our new song.
+We went to various record companies to

 solar system